-1 To amend Article 7 of Chapter 4 of Title 49 and Title 33 of the Official Code of Georgia 2 Annotated, relating to medical assistance and insurance, respectively, so as to authorize the 3 Department of Community Health to submit a Section 1115 waiver request to the United 4 States Department of Health and Human Services Centers for Medicare and Medicaid 5 Services; to authorize the Governor to submit a Section 1332 innovation waiver proposal to 6 the United States Secretaries of Health and Human Services and the Treasury; to provide for 7 implementation of approved Section 1332 waivers; to provide for expiration of authority; to 8 provide for legislative findings; to provide for related matters; to provide for a short title; to 9 provide for an effective date; to repeal conflicting laws; and for other purposes.
+1 To amend Article 7 of Chapter 4 of Title 49 and Title 33 of the Official Code of Georgia 2 Annotated, relating to medical assistance and insurance, respectively, so as to authorize the 3 Department of Community Health to submit a Section 1115 waiver request to the United 4 States Department of Health and Human Services Centers for Medicare and Medicaid 5 Services; to authorize the Governor to submit a Section 1332 innovation waiver proposal to 6 the United States Secretaries of Health and Human Services and the Treasury; to provide for 7 $implementation\ of\ approved\ Section\ 1332\ waivers; to\ provide\ for\ expiration\ of\ authority; to$ 8 provide for legislative findings; to provide for related matters; to provide for a short title; to 9 provide for an effective date; to repeal conflicting laws; and for other purposes.
 10 BE IT ENACTED BY THE GENERAL ASSEMBLY OF GEORGIA: 11 PART I 12 SECTION 1-1.
 13 This Act shall be known and may be cited as the "Patients First Act."
 14 PART II 15 SECTION 2-1.
-Article 7 of Chapter 4 of Title 49 of the Official Code of Georgia Annotated, relating to 17 medical assistance generally, is amended by adding a new Code section to read as follows: 18 " 49-4-142.3.
-19 The department shall be authorized to submit a waiver request, on or before June 30, 2020, 20 to the United States Department of Health and Human Services Centers for Medicare and 21 Medicaid Services pursuant to Section 1115 of the federal Social Security Act, which may 22 include an increase in the income threshold up to a maximum of 100 percent of the federal 23 poverty level.
+16 Article 7 of Chapter 4 of Title 49 of the Official Code of Georgia Annotated, relating to 17 medical assistance generally, is amended by adding a new Code section to read as follows: 18 " 49-4-142.3.
+19 The department shall be authorized to submit a waiver request, on or before June 30, 2020, 20 to the United States Department of Health and Human Services Centers for Medicare and include an increase in the income threshold up to a maximum of 100 percent of the federal poverty level.
 Further, upon approval of the waiver, the department shall be authorized to